 No potable water access was developed at any LF.
-In accordance with a groundwater monitoring plan for the missile deployment area that was developed by Grand Forks AFB and approved by the United States Environmental Protection Agency (USEPA) Region VIII, no drinking water wells can be installed at LF A-01 for at least 50 years (see Section 3.12).
+In accordance with a groundwater monitoring plan for the missile deployment area that was developed by Grand Forks AFB and approved by the United States Environmental Protection Agency (USEPA) Region 8, no shallow drinking water wells can be installed at LF B-11 for at least 50 years (see Section 3.12).